Parametric Mie resonances and directional amplification in time-modulated scatterers: Introduction

 Sub-wavelength high-index dielectric resonators provide a versatile platform for light control at the nanoscale.
 These resonators can support strong light localization described by multipolar Mie-type resonances~\cite{mishchenko2002scattering,bohren_absorption_2008,kruk_functional_2017,liu_generalized_2018,tzarouchis_light_2018,koshelev_dielectric_2021}.
 The resonant modes are generated by the volumetric distribution of displacement currents and can be of electric or magnetic kinds.
 A remarkable feature of Mie-type scattering lays in the possibility to spectrally overlap several multipolar modes for engineering complex scattering patterns.
-In particular, as it was originally suggested by M.~Kerker \textit{et al.}, spherical particles with properly tuned electric and magnetic responses can exhibit zero light scattering either in the backward or forward direction~\cite{kerker_electromagnetic_1983}.
-Subsequently, these scattering regimes are referred to as the so-called first and second Kerker effects, respectively.
-During the last few years, various generalizations of the Kerker effects and generic scattering engineering through multimodal interference led to multiple applications in nanophotonics, including wavefront manipulations for metasurfaces~\cite{decker_high-efficiency_2015}, bound states in the continuum~\cite{hsu_bound_2016,koshelev_asymmetric_2018}, nonradiating anapole modes~\cite{devaney_radiating_1973,miroshnichenko_nonradiating_2015}, and directional spontaneous parametric down-conversion~\cite{marino_spontaneous_2019,nikolaeva_directional_2021} among many others.
+During the last few years, such multipolar mode engineering led to a number of applications in nanophotonics, including wavefront manipulations for metasurfaces~\cite{decker_high-efficiency_2015}, bound states in the continuum~\cite{hsu_bound_2016,koshelev_asymmetric_2018}, nonradiating anapole modes~\cite{devaney_radiating_1973,miroshnichenko_nonradiating_2015}, nanoparticle localization~\cite{bag_transverse_2018}, and directional spontaneous parametric down-conversion~\cite{marino_spontaneous_2019,nikolaeva_directional_2021}, among many others.